sukruberkecakir/Storage-management/README.md

  <br />
  open a browser and type http://localhost:8080/ <br />
  It will direct you to the home page <br />
- then register to get ADMIN role to tour user via SQL <br />
+ then register to get ADMIN role to your user via SQL <br />
  In order to use full capabilities open  SQL Server Management Studio<br />
  Open a new Query<br />
  Execute these lines in order<br />